 Court Records are public records and available to anyone.
 These records include a court case file that contains a docket and any documents filed in the case.
 You can access court records via the internet service ‘Public Access to Court Electronic Records’, or at the Calcasieu Parish Clerk of Court office in the jurisdiction where the case was filed.

 Every state keeps a record of their state citizen’s criminal past.
 These state databases are all connected and you can track criminal backgrounds from another state.
-Go to county courthouse and check in person, or check the website.
+Go to county courthouse and check in person or you can check the website.
 It is helpful to know the county, and in the event that it was in a different state, you may have to pay for a more complete search.

 A search of someone’s criminal history you will find out if a person has ever been arrested, charged or convicted for crimes, which include:

 - Sexual offenses including rape, assault.

 - Violent crimes including assault, battery and murder.